craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to turn off showing errors in line with content
     * - :ref:`groovy-sandbox-configuration`
       - Allows you to configure the Groovy sandbox to tweak the Groovy security layer
+    * - :ref:`engine-url-rewrite-configuration`
+      - Allows you to configure URL rewriting
+    * - :ref:`engine-single-page-application`
+      - Allows you to configure SPA
+    * - :ref:`engine-cors`
+      - Allows you to configure CORS headers
+    * - :ref:`proxy-configuration`
+      - Allows you to configure the proxy for the Preview server (Crafter Engine in Preview Mode)
     * - :ref:`request-filtering-configuration`
       - Allows you to configure request filtering
     * - :ref:`engine-forwarded-headers`
       - Allows you to configure forwarded headers
     * - :ref:`engine-policy-headers`
       - Allows you to configure policy headers
-    * - :ref:`engine-cors`
-      - Allows you to configure CORS headers
-    * - :ref:`engine-single-page-application`
-      - Allows you to configure SPA
     * - :ref:`engine-navigation`
       - Allows you to configure additional fields for dynamic navigation items
     * - :ref:`engine-search-timeouts`